Mister Rogers' Neighborhood season 17

 The following is a list of episodes from the seventeenth season of the PBS series, Mister Rogers' Neighborhood, which aired in late 1986 and early 1987.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

 Episode 1 (Playthings)

 Rogers makes a visit to 16-year-old Chainey Umphrey at the Neighborhood gym.
 Chuck Aber is also there working with his H.J.
 Elephant III puppet.
 Aber later appears in the Neighborhood of Make-Believe working the puppet.
 Together they visit Lady Elaine, who talks of a toy that no one has seen.